Bloom-host/BloomDocs/README.md

 look the way you want it when it is imported.

 1. Create a fork of the [GitHub Repository](https://github.com/Bloom-host/BloomDocs)
+2. Optionally, create a new branch, such as `feature/my-changes` to make it easier to merge upstream changes.
-2. Make edits to your fork of this repository.
+3. Make edits to your fork of this repository.
    Note that there is a document format when creating new pages, see below for details.
-3. Create a pull request to have the changes added into the repository.
+4. Create a pull request to have the changes added into the repository.

 **Note:** If you are adding new pages, be sure to add it into [`sidebars.js`](/sidebars.js) (located in the root of the repo).